CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 2. Call the Balance Service

+### Filed Call Caller
+1. Looks in storage
+2. Tells user that there were some calls left over from last session.
+3. Calling them now.

 ### BALANCE
 =============
 NOTE: The process of checking the balance also sees if there are enough RAIDA up and running and if the Skywallet is out of sync.